netkv/ebashs/README.md

 Logo and it's krita file is in etc/

-Reame is atomatically generated from internal manual, ebashs --generate-readme
+This readme is generated from doc/README.bml via makedoc script via either makedoc -r (README.md only) or makedoc -a (README.md & internal manual), the makedoc -f does internal manual only

 ## CREDITS